pscedu/psc-wpdocs/neocortex/reference-compilation.md

     total 16K
      12K drwxr-sr-x 4 juran cis210015p 12K Mar  1 17:58 cs_518e82fcc3928d8e9da4ffc039506e6f0019b41b46bc53085af34c080de4054e
     4.0K -rw-r--r-- 1 juran cis210015p 534 Mar  1 17:58 params.txt
 Now, regarding training the model (since it's compiling without issues), this training cannot be donen using Bridges-2.
-You will have to connect to Neocortex and follow the steps shown for training in the "Reference Compilation Example: Using Neocortex" section.
+You will have to connect toÂ NeocortexÂ and follow the steps shown for training in the "Reference Compilation Example: Using Neocortex" section.
-Finally, if you want to perform these steps in batch mode instead of interactively via srun, you can ran all of them from a single sbatch file.
+Finally, if you want to perform these steps in batch mode instead of interactively viaÂ srun, you can ran all of them from a single sbatch file.
 This will allow us to use the Extreme Memory nodes in the EM partition.
 Like this: git clone git@github.com:Cerebras/modelzoo.git [juran@neocortex-login023 tf]$ vim mnist.sbatch
     #!/usr/bin/bash